peter-ahe-google/testing/README.md

   * Ensures all tests and implementations are free of warnings (using dartanalyzer).

+This package is not:

+  * A replacement for `package:test`.
+This package can be used to run `package:test` tests, and `package:test` can be viewed as the batteries that aren't included in this package.

 ## Motivation

 We want to test tool chains, for example, a Dart compiler.
 Depending on the tool chain, it may comprise several individual steps.
 For example, to test dart2js, you have these steps: